 - The 34th Parallel

-His work has been nominated for a Best of the Net Award and twice for Pushcart Prizes.
+His work has been nominated for a Best of the Net Award and three times for Pushcart Prizes.

 Alvah Adams, June 1941